Career Support in Japan

 Looking at the international students of Asia University, there are quite a few or our graduates who end up working for Japanese companies.
 Many of these former students are now playing an active role in Japanese business.

-Similar to the cases seen above (regarding the total number international students studying in Japan), the majority of graduates from Asia University end up working as interpreters or translators.
+The majority of graduates from Asia University end up working as interpreters or translators.
 There are also many instances where they work in the administrative section of trade offices that call for their linguistic capabilities, or in the sales department of local subsidiaries.

 Due to the number of Asia University students that have been hired in the past, there are companies that contact the Career Support Division directly, as they have high expectations for our international students.
 Your best priority would be to head to the Career Support Division if you are thinking about working for a Japanese company.